shuozhixu/Modelling_2024/README.md

 	variable lat_para equal (lx/(10*sqrt(6.)/2.)+ly/(46*sqrt(3.))+lz/(14*sqrt(2.)))/3.

-#### Warren-Cowley parameter calculation
+#### WC parameter calculation

-Build a new directory named `WC` and move three files there: `cn.out` from the last LAMMPS simulation, `cn.sh`, and `csro.sh`.

-Run

-	sh cn.sh

-Then you will find a new directory `cn` and one or more `rdf.*.dat` files in it.
-Then move `csro.sh` into the `cn` directory and execute it, i.e.,

-	move csro.sh cn/
-	sh csro.sh

-Then you will find a file named `csro.a1.dat`, which is what we need.
-The 2nd to 7th numbers in that file are a\_MoMo, a\_MoNb, a\_MoTa, a\_NbNb, a\_NbTa, a\_TaTa, respectively.
-These are Warren-Cowley (WC) parameters.

-In fact, you can calculate the WC parameters for random MoNbTa too.
-To do that, in `lmp_mdmc.in`,

-- Lines 3 and 4.
-Change the two large numbers to zero
-- Linne 25.
-Change the data file name to `data.MoNbTa_random`

-Then run a LAMMPS simulation using the modified `lmp_mdmc.in`, `data.MoNbTa_random`, and `CrMoNbTaVW_Xu2022.eam.alloy`.
+Follow the steps in the random MoNbTa case to calculate the WC parameters in the CSRO MoNbTa structure.

-Using all WC parameters to make a plot similar to Figure 2(d) of [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044).
+Eventually, use all WC parameters to make a plot similar to Figure 2(d) of [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044).

 ### Pure metals